dustinleer/Rayne/README.md

-Rayne
+travistaylor
 ============

-A free WordPress theme I developed for my personal blog @ travistaylor.com
+the WordPress theme for my personal blog @ travistaylor.com